Sheikh Abul Kalam Azad

-Sheikh Abul Kalam Azad better known by his nickname Phool Babu (फूल बाबु) is a high profile Nepalese politician, Social Worker and current Minister of State for Social Development in Madhesh Province.
+Sheikh Abul Kalam Azad better known by his nickname Phool Babu (फूल बाबु) is a high-profile Nepalese politician, Social Worker and Minister of State for Energy, Irrigation and Water Supply in Madhesh Province.
+Previously he served as Minister of State for Social Development in Madhesh Province.

 He won second time in a row Member of the Legislative Assembly (प्रदेश सभा सदस्य) of Rautahat District Constituency 4(B) Pradesh Sabha.
 He is also former VDC chairman(अध्यक्ष) of Gamhariya, Nepal.

 Personal life and early career

 Phool Babu was born into an affluent Muslim Sheikh family in Gamhariya, a village in Rautahat District, some 90 kilometres east of Nepal's financial capital Birgunj.

-His father, grand father and great grand father have very long history of ruling this area as Zamindar.
+His father, grand father and great-grandfather have very long history of ruling this area as Zamindar.
+He has four sons and three daughters.
+His Wife name is Sahnaz Begam Nuri.